microsoft/react-native-code-push/README.md

 * [GeoEncoding](https://github.com/LynxITDigital/GeoEncoding) - An app by [Lynx IT Digital](https://digital.lynxit.com.au) which demonstrates how to use numerous React Native components and modules.
 * [Math Facts](https://github.com/Khan/math-facts) - An app by Khan Academy to help memorize math facts more easily.
 * [MoveIt!](https://github.com/multunus/moveit-react-native) - An app by [Multunus](http://www.multunus.com) that allows employees within a company to track their work-outs.

+Additionally, if you're looking to get started with React Native + CodePush, and are looking for an awesome starter kit, you should check out [Pepperoni](http://getpepperoni.com/).
+It includes everything you'll need to get going quickly, with modern / best practices (including CodePush!).

 *Note: If you've developed a React Native app using CodePush, that is also open-source, please let us know.
 We would love to add it to this list!*